minggas/elm-hn/README.md

 topStories = Http.getString topStoriesUrl
 ```

 This required creating a [Task](http://package.elm-lang.org/packages/elm-lang/core/3.0.0/Task).
 The task runs in the background, and - upon completion - will either produce an error or a string: the body of the response.

-But, this is simply a *Task*; it doesn't run simply by existing.
+But, it is only a Task *object*; it doesn't run simply by existing.
 Instead, a [port](http://elm-lang.org/guide/reactivity#tasks) is used to run a Task.
 So, let's create a port to run it.

 ```elm
 -- run the task